nyaxt/webpackage/draft-yasskin-http-origin-signed-responses.md

 : Binary content (Section 4.5 of {{!I-D.ietf-httpbis-header-structure}}) holding
   an Ed25519 public key ({{!RFC8032}}).

+CNOTE Chrome ToT parses "ed25519Key", but will not do anything about it.

 {:#signature-validityurl} "validityUrl"

 : A string (Section 4.2 of {{!I-D.ietf-httpbis-header-structure}}) containing a
   [valid URL string](https://url.spec.whatwg.org/#valid-url-string).

+CNOTE Chrome ToT parses "validityUrl", but will not use it outside verifying {#signature-validity}.

 "date" and "expires"